apache/flink/docs/apis/streaming_guide.md

 </div>

 To maximise the throughput the user can call `setBufferTimeout(-1)` which will remove the timeout and buffers will only be flushed when they are full.
 To minimise latency, set the timeout to a value close to 0 (for example 5 or 10 ms).
-Theoretically a buffer timeout of 0 will cause all outputs to be flushed when produced, but this setting should be avoided because it can cause severe performance degradation.
+Theoretically, a buffer timeout of 0 will cause all output to be flushed when produced, but this setting should be avoided, because it can cause severe performance degradation.

 [Back to top](#top)